corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-contract.md

 ### Add commands

-Commands indicate the transaction's intent - what type of actions performed by the state the contract can verify.
-In this tutorial, you will add two commands: one for issuing the bushel of apples and one for redeeming it.
+Commands indicate the transaction's intent—what type of actions performed by the state the contract can verify.
+In this tutorial, you will add two commands: one for issuing the bushel of apples, and one for redeeming it.

 1. Add the `Commands` public interface declaration.